Roasted Garlic Aioli

 How to Make Roasted Garlic Aioli

-- Mash or chop the roasted garlic cloves into a paste.
-Set aside.
+- Mash the roasted garlic into a smooth paste.

-- Cover and chill for at least 1 hour before using.
+- Chill for at least 1 hour before serving to let the flavors develop.

-- Roast the garlic up to 4 days in advance — I have a full tutorial on my site that explains how to roast garlic.
+- Roast the garlic ahead – You can roast garlic up to 4 days in advance for convenience.
+(Check out my full tutorial on how to roast garlic!)

-- Plan accordingly — You need to wait for the garlic to cool before squeezing it from the skin
+- Let it cool – Roasted garlic needs to cool before squeezing it from the skin.

-- Fresh lemon juice is best — Here’s how to get the most juice from your lemons.
+- Fresh lemon juice is best – Follow my tips for juicing lemons to extract the most juice.

 Roasted Garlic Aioli Recipe FAQs